Everything you need to know about vaccines and pregnancy

 This is a very important topic that is indirectly related to pediatrics.

-And if we’re already here, I’ll tell you a secret.
-In the past my dream was to open up a clinic for infectious diseases in pregnancy, with an emphasis on vaccines during pregnancy.
-I even went as far as to think about the possibility of granting couples an appointment to the clinic as a wedding gift…
+Since we’re already on the subject, I’ll share a secret with you.
+In the past, my dream was to open a clinic for infectious diseases in pregnancy, with an emphasis on vaccines during pregnancy.
+I even considered the idea of offering couples an appointment at the clinic as a wedding gift…

-I tell you all of this to emphasize that ideally, and if permittable, the thought process about diseases and vaccines in pregnancy should be held prior to becoming pregnant.
-In addition, one should not only think about the mother’s vaccine status, but also try and maximize the father’s vaccine status.
+I share this all with you to emphasize that ideally, and if permittable, the thought process about diseases and vaccines in pregnancy should take place before conception.
+In addition, it is important not only think about the mother’s vaccine status, but also try to optimize the father’s vaccine status.

-To summarize, I would like to state that the best-case scenario would be if a couple planning for a child would see their family physician half a year prior to when they plan to become pregnant, bring with them both their vaccine records, and put together a joint vaccine program.
+To summarize, I would like to state that the best-case scenario would be if a couple planning for a child would see their family physician six months before the woman plans to become pregnant, bring with them both of their vaccine records, and create a joint vaccine program.

-Please note, this is not a summary of all the potential infectious diseases in pregnancy, but only those that can be prevented through vaccines.
-I advise you to extend the span of your reading so that you cover the prevention of two additional important diseases in pregnancy – cytomegalovirus infection (summarized in the link here), and toxoplasma (in the link here).
+Please note, this is not a comprehensive summary of all the potential infectious diseases in pregnancy, but only the ones that can be prevented through vaccines.
+I recommend continuing your reading to cover the prevention of two additional important diseases during pregnancy – Cytomegalovirus infection (summarized in the link here), and Toxoplasma (in the link here).

 There are several reasons:

-Direct protection of the pregnant mother – pregnancy is a type of medical condition that puts the mother at a higher risk of infectious diseases and different complications.
-Some infectious diseases are more severe in pregnancy and so our desire is to protect the pregnant woman from as many infectious diseases as possible.
+Direct protection of the pregnant mother – pregnancy is a medical condition that puts the mother at higher risk for infectious diseases and various complications.
+Some infectious diseases are more severe during pregnancy, so it is important to protect the pregnant woman from as many infections as possible.

-Direct protection of the fetus – the pregnant mother transfers antibodies against many different infectious diseases to her child, mainly during the third trimester but afterwards when breastfeeding.
-For example: vaccinating a pregnant woman against pertussis will cause her to develop antibodies against the disease.
-These antibodies will be transferred to the fetus passively and will protect it against getting infected for a certain period of time.
+Direct protection of the fetus – the pregnant mother transfers antibodies against various infectious diseases to her child, primarily during the third trimester and also through breastfeeding afterwards.
+For example, vaccinating a pregnant woman against Pertussis will cause her to develop antibodies against the disease.
+These antibodies are then transferred passively to the fetus, offering protection against infection for a certain period of time.

-Protection against congenital syndromes – vaccines exist against a number of different infectious diseases that may occur during pregnancy, where a maternal infection with any one of these could lead to unpleasant congenital syndromes in the fetus.
-Examples: rubella and varicella.
+Protection against congenital syndromes – vaccines exist for a number of infectious diseases that may occur during pregnancy, as a maternal infection with any of these could lead to unpleasant congenital syndromes in the fetus.
+Examples include Rubella and Varicella.

-Prevention of premature delivery – many of the infectious diseases that can occur during pregnancy, in fact, all febrile diseases occurring during pregnancy, have been associated with premature delivery.
-And if we can prevent that, then all the better.
+Prevention of premature delivery – many of the infectious diseases that can occur during pregnancy, in fact, all febrile diseases, have been associated with premature delivery.
+If we can prevent this, then all the better.

 Are all vaccines safe during pregnancy?

-Which diseases have vaccines that all pregnant women should be vaccinated with?
+Which diseases have vaccines that all pregnant women should receive?

 See more details about each one of these diseases below.